 To facilitate quality outcomes, some thought that the Federal Reserve needed more power, others thought that the Federal Reserve needed more independence.

 This is not an introductory book on monetary policy.
-To understand much of the history presented, would require the reader to have a background in monetary policy.
+To understand the decisions made would require a background in monetary policy terminology and tools.

 There is often not enough history provided about the situation that the Federal Reserve was reacting to.
 To understand the context of the decisions would need supplementary research on the economic conditions during the era.